-At least once every 24 months during the term of the HAP contract, the PHA must inspect a random sample consisting of at least 20 percent of the contract units in each building to determine if the contract units and the premises are maintained in accordance with HQS.
+At least once every 24 months during the term of the HAP contract, COC must inspect a random sample, consisting of at least 20 percent of the contract units in each building to determine if the contract units and the premises are maintained in accordance with HQS.
 Turnover inspections are not counted toward meeting this inspection requirement.
+COC also has the option in certain mixed finance properties to rely on alternative inspections conducted at least triennially.